The Actionstep webform builder allows you to create webforms that connect your public-facing website with your Actionstep system.

 Once you have created one field, you can choose to create a new field that will appear either before or after the existing field.
 Hover your cursor over the existing field and you will see a plus icon above the field, between it and the field immediately above.
 Click on the appropriate one to create a new field.

-You are also able to drag and drop your fields to change their order.
+You are able to drag and drop your fields to change their order.

-You can also click on and existing field to change a detail about it.
+By clicking on an existing field to change a detail about it.

 Generate Form Code

 Once you have all the fields click the box with 3 Generate Code in the top right.
 You then use this code for your webform on your own website.